rizdaprasetya/mt-alt-doc/en/technical-reference/payment-link-api.md

 Notable benefits & differences compared to [Payment Link creation via Midtrans Dashboard](/en/payment-link/overview.md):
 - Payment Link creation can be **programmatically automated, via system integration to our API** according to your business needs.
 Although you will need your development resource to integrate with the API we provide.
 - Can be **programmatically integrated to the merchant's system**.
 Especially the backend system, store CMS, POS, Invoicing system, etc.
-- More **suitable for SMB/Enterprise merchant**, that has their own website/system and wants to automate PL creation.
+- More **suitable for SMB/Enterprise merchant**, that has their own website/system and wants to automate Payment Link creation.

 <!-- @TODO: convert to table like demo slide? -->